And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 Bizarre.

-I think basically they thought he was a great wartime leader, but maybe maybe not a great peacetime leader.
+I think basically they thought he was a great wartime leader, but maybe not a great peacetime leader.

-Uh but either way, he's a great man.
+But either way, he's a great man.

-He loved Britain, he loved America.
+He loved America.

-He does you know something, I guess that would never leave.
+I guess that would never leave.

 We between us have shared triumphs and tragedies.